ftrackhq/ftrack-python/doc/tutorial.rst

 Tutorial
 ********

+This tutorial provides a quick dive into using the API and the broad stroke concepts involved.

 First make sure the ftrack Python API is :ref:`installed <installing>`.

 Then start a Python session and import the ftrack API::